21+Licensed UAE gaming guideResponsible Gaming

 Live GCGRA-licensed · Operated by The Game LLC since July 2024

-UAE Lottery — Tickets, Jackpot & Lucky Day Draw Guide
+UAE Lottery 2026: Tickets, Results, Jackpot & How to Play

 The UAE Lottery is the country’s only fully consumer-facing GCGRA-licensed online gaming product paying out today.
 Operated by The Game LLC, a subsidiary of Abu Dhabi-based Momentum.
 Tickets sell exclusively via theuaelottery.ae, with a Retail Express rollout under way through Dubai fuel stations in 2026.
 The flagship Lucky Day draw has already paid out د.إ 100,000,000 once and د.إ 30,000,000 a second time, both within the operator’s first eighteen months of trading.